d6y/lift-cookbook/_README_FOR_REPRINTS.txt

-WARNING:
+Note:

 These files have been migrated from http://atlas.labs.oreilly.com/books/1234000000030 as part of an automated process.
-This project may need additional attention before builds will work successfully.

-Please contact toolsreq@oreilly.com for more information *before* beginning work on this project.
+This book has been cleaned up and prepared for Atlas 2.
+Please contact toolsreq@oreilly.com with any questions.

+Sincerely,
+The Tools Team